-For non-exempt employees, all hours worked beyond thirty-seven and one-half (371⁄2) hours and up to and including 40 hours are calculated at the employee's regular hourly rate.
-Pay for time worked beyond 40 hours actually worked in a work week are to be calculated at a rate of one and one-half ($1\frac{1}{2}$) times the regular hourly rate.
+For non-exempt employees, all hours worked beyond thirty-seven and one-half $(37\frac{1}{2})$ hours and up to and including 40 hours are calculated at the employee's regular hourly rate.
+Pay for time worked beyond 40 hours actually worked in a work week are to be calculated at a rate of one and one-half $(1\frac{1}{2})$ times the regular hourly rate.

-GSC may offer non-exempt employees compensatory time off in lieu of overtime pay to the extent authorized by federal and state law and in accordance with institutional administrative procedures.
+GSU may offer non-exempt employees compensatory time off in lieu of overtime pay to the extent authorized by federal and state law and in accordance with institutional administrative procedures.

-In Leave Management System, Kronos, employees accumulate compensatory time in each workweek that exceeds regular working hours.
+In the Leave Management System UKG, employees accumulate compensatory time in each workweek that exceeds regular working hours.
 Employees may use the Cash Reimbursement Form signed by the supervisor to receive payment of this time worked in lieu of compensatory time off.